HajTeX/HajTeX/features/oidc/README.md

 With this feature, Overleaf supports user login via OIDC.

 Usually, Overleaf uses its own user management for creating profiles, managing projects and access rights and similar.
-It includes leftover code for supporting LDAP and SAML, but both are not fully included in the Community Edition. `feature/oidc` implements OIDC using `passport-openidconnect`, allowing an external user management system to be connected to Overleaf.
+It includes leftover code for supporting LDAP and SAML, but both are not fully included in the Community Edition.
+This feature implements OIDC using `passport-openidconnect`, allowing an external user management system to be connected to Overleaf.

 Note that Overleaf usually matches users by email address, while OIDC uses its own UID!
 Refer to [Installing](#Installing) for more information.